VladimirZhdanov/Bytecoin/README.md

 # Bytecoin

 BiteCoin exchange app for iOS using API (www.coinapi.io).

+## Getting Started

-In order to run app you need to get your own api key and add this to CoinManager.swift
+In order to run the app you need to get your own api key(www.coinapi.io) and add this key to CoinManager.swift as String variable.

+### Prerequisites

+You will need a mac computer, xcode app and as optional physical iPhone.

 <div align="left">
     <img src="https://github.com/VladimirZhdanov/Bytecoin/blob/main/images/IMG_0307.PNG" width="200px"</img>